 Set up a shoebox.
 Nothing screams disorganization than muddy shoes tossed around a room.
 Use an old chest, a wash basket, or a shoe organizer, and instruct the household to toss their dirty shoes into it as soon as they enter the home.
 You'll avoid tracking dust and chemicals into the house, and keep the entryway clear, to boot.

-# 2: Undo under-sink clutter.
+#3.
+Undo under-sink clutter.
 Pediatrician like Alan Greene, MD, author of Raising Baby Green, has found that one of the most toxic places in the house is under the kitchen sink.
 It's also one of the most cluttered.
 Instead of housing 10 different half-full specialty cleaners under there—most of which contain carcinogens or other harmful chemicals—mix your own general cleaning solution of 9 parts water, 1 part white vinegar in a spray bottle.
 For particularly dirty areas, wipe with soapy water first, and then use the vinegar solution.
 You'll save loads of money, keep nasty chemicals out of your air and water, and clear clutter at the same time.
 (Here are our favorite herbal cleaning recipes.)

 Published on: December 29, 2009